bpkleer/typst-modern-acad-cv/lib.typ

 // Function make-entry-apa: Creates a formatted reference string for an entry in APA style.
 This function uses internationalization (i18n) data and fields from the cv-refs function to generate the reference.
 The function supports customization based on the author's name and language.
 // Arguments:
 // - fields: A dictionary containing details of a single reference entry (e.g., authors, title, publication date).
-// - metadata: a dictionary containing the paths to objects.
+// - multilingual: object with multilingual entries
 // - me: An optional string representing the author's name that should be highlighted in the final reference string.
 // - lang: A string indicating the language of the CV or document (e.g., "en" for English).
 Defaults to "en".
 #let make-entry-apa(
   fields,
-  metadata,
+  multilingual,
   me: none,
   lang: "en"
 ) = {

-  // Load multilingual strings from a YAML file for internationalization support. let multilingual = yaml(metadata.paths.i18n)

   // Extract the list of authors from the fields. let authors = fields.author